rakhimov/scram/README.rst

 **SCRAM** is a **C**\ommand-line **R**\isk **A**\nalysis **M**\ulti-tool.

-This project aims to build a simple command line tool for probabilistic risk analysis. *SCRAM* is currently capable of performing static fault tree analysis, analysis with common cause failure models, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
+This project aims to build a simple command line tool for probabilistic risk analysis.
+SCRAM is currently capable of performing static fault tree analysis, analysis with common cause failure models, probability calculations with importance analysis, and uncertainty analysis using Monte Carlo simulations.
 This tool can handle non-coherent fault trees, containing NOT logic.

-*SCRAM* partially supports the OpenPSA_ model exchange format.
+SCRAM partially supports the OpenPSA_ model exchange format.
 Its input files are based on this format.

-*SCRAM* generates a Graphviz Dot instruction file for a graphical representation of a fault tree.
+SCRAM generates a Graphviz Dot instruction file for a graphical representation of a fault tree.

 An experimental GUI front-end is under development using `Qt`_.

-In addition, a complex-fault-tree-generator script is provided to explore the performance of *SCRAM*.
+In addition, a complex-fault-tree-generator script is provided to create hard-to-analyze fault trees and to explore the performance of SCRAM.

-A full description of *SCRAM* and its current capabilities is in `documentation`_.
+A full description of SCRAM and its current capabilities is in `documentation`_.

 .. _OpenPSA: http://open-psa.org
 .. _`documentation`: http://rakhimov.github.io/scram
 .. _`Qt`: http://qt-project.org/

-To get *SCRAM*, you can download a virtual machine image on Sourceforge_ or follow the building and installing instructions bellow.
+To get SCRAM, you can download a virtual machine image on Sourceforge_ or follow the building and installing instructions bellow.

 .. _Sourceforge: